 To keep relationships strong, she recommends setting aside time to think about what’s working and what’s not.
 It could be one person feels they’re taking on an unfair burden – for friends it could be one feels like it’s always up to them to suggest meeting up; for spouses it could be one feels like they shoulder the brunt of the housework.

 “Once you’ve expressed yourself, you need to step back and not be critical.
-And you may need to find ways of managing things between the two of you,” she comments.
-That may include putting tasks on the calendar so one person doesn’t feel like they have to nag to get something done.
+And you may need to find ways of managing things between the two of you,” Mirgain said.
+That might include putting tasks on the calendar so one person doesn’t feel like they have to nag to get something done.
 Find a method that works between the two of you.
 And remember, relationships require constant care and feeding.